Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 If multiple streams develop or the stream collects to one side, that indicates the water is concentrating in channels through the espresso puck.
 This leads to uneven extraction.
 Espresso overextraction produces bitter coffee, while underextraction produces bland, watery coffee.
 Either way, it detracts from the flavour of the finished cup.

-Usually, channeling is caused by a grind that is inconsistent or the wrong size, under- or overdosing the coffee, or an uneven tamp.
+Usually, channeling is caused by a grind that is inconsistent or the wrong size, an inappropriate coffee dose, an uneven tamp or uneven distribution of grounds.
 In rare cases, it could indicate that the water is not evenly flowing from your machine.
 The spout of a regular portafilter conceals all these visual indicators of flaws, and makes them more difficult to diagnose.

 Enjoy the view